IB Diploma Programme (Grades 11-12)

 Teachers regularly use formative and summative assessments to evaluate student acquisition of language skills.
 Students in Grades 6-10 are assessed using rubrics aligned with MYP and BSD subject-specific criteria and Oregon State scoring guides.
 Students and parents are informed of student progress frequently throughout the year.

 Students in grades 6-11 participate annually in required State assessments.
 Also, the ACT family of assessments (Explore/Aspire/ACT) is offered free annually to students in Grades 8-11.
-Students currently served by the ESL program and those who have exited ESL within the past two years are required to annually take the English Language Proficiency Assessment (ELPA).
+Students currently served by the ELD program and those who have exited ELD within the past two years are required to annually take the English Language Proficiency Assessment (ELPA).

 Professional Development